 Angel Food Cupcakes

-Looking for a recipe to use up leftover egg whites?
-These Small Batch Angel Food Cupcakes from scratch without a cake mix use 2 egg whites and doesn’t require a special tube cake pan to make them.
+Looking to use up leftover egg whites?
+These light and airy Angel Food Cupcakes from scratch without cake mix use 2 egg whites and doesn’t require a special tube cake pan nor cream of tartar.
+Top with whipped cream and fresh berries.

-For the past year or so, I’ve been putting more emphasis on small batch recipes and recipes for two.
+It’s no secret I’ve been focusing on small batch recipes and recipes for two for years now.

 Not wanting to waste food, you put it in the fridge.
 Then a few weeks later, you clean out the fridge and toss it out.
 That was pointless, wasn’t it?